smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 Allows an app to create a widget related to a specific service type.
 As an example if a `MEDIA` app becomes active, this app becomes audible and is allowed to play audio.
 Actions such as skip or play/pause will be directed to this active media app.
-In case of widgets, the system can provide a single "media" widget will acts as a placeholder for the active media app.
+In case of widgets, the system can provide a single "media" widget which will act as a placeholder for the active media app.

 It is only allowed to have one window per service type.
 This means that a media app can only have a single MEDIA widget.
 Still the app can create widgets omitting this parameter.
 Those widgets would be available as app specific widgets that are permanently included in the HMI.

 This parameter is related to widgets only.
 The default main window, which is pre-created during app registration, will be created based on the HMI types specified in the app registration request.

-The benefits of using `AppServiceType` is the ability to also have weather as a generic widget and possible future improvements with service manifest data.
+The benefit of using `AppServiceType` is the ability to also have weather as a generic widget and possible future improvements with service manifest data.

 ## Alternatives considered

 To reduce complexity on the head unit, window duplication can be supported by the SDL libraries.
 This could allow more flexibility to display duplication for existing windows.
 However, this increases the number of RPCs to be sent by the app and the user might see a delay in window updates (duplication not being synchronized).

-In order to reduce state machine complexity for widget HMI levels on SDL core side, the HMI can take control of HMI level transitions for widgets.
+In order to reduce state machine complexity for widget HMI levels on SDL Core side, the HMI can take control of HMI level transitions for widgets.
 However this might cause different behavior per HMI implementation which could be confusing to developers as the behavior is not consistent.

 It is possible to have a manual subscription to display capabilities.
 This is definitely a possible solution as the SDL managers will perform the capabilities subscription.
-However, as this subscription will be made for 100% of the apps and as subscribing takes more time sending RPCs it was considered that autosubscription improves performance in this case.
+However, as this subscription will be made for 100% of the apps and as subscribing takes more time than sending RPCs, it was determined that autosubscription improves performance in this case.
 Without the automatic subscription, this redesign would perform worse than the current design of returning the information in a response.

-Another alternative, similar to above, allows manual subscritpion but with automatic notifications after `RegisterAppInterfaceResponse` and `SetDisplayLayout`, regardless of the subscription.
-This would allow applications to subscribe, in order to get notified on HMI changes related to the window caused by the system or the user.
+Another alternative, similar to above, allows manual subscription but with automatic notifications after `RegisterAppInterfaceResponse` and `SetDisplayLayout`, regardless of the subscription.
+This would allow applications to subscribe, in order to get notified of HMI changes related to the window caused by the system or the user.
 Still it provides automatic notifications if the window related HMI change is caused by the app (e.g. by changing the layout).

-Instead of deprecating `SetDisplayLayout` RPC and adding a new paramter in `Show` RPC, we can refactor the RPC to be called `SetWindowLayout`.
-This would also prevent overburdenning of `Show` RPC.
+Instead of deprecating `SetDisplayLayout` RPC and adding a new parameter in `Show` RPC, we can refactor the RPC to be called `SetWindowLayout`.
+This would also prevent overburdening of `Show` RPC.

 ```xml
 <function name="SetWindowLayout" functionID="SetWindowLayoutID" messagetype="request" since="5.x">